“and what is the use of a book”, thought Alice, “without pictures or conversations?”

 —Lewis Carroll, Alice’s Adventures in Wonderland

 Paul Ricoeur believes photographs have a ‘voice’ which ‘speaks’ to the viewer, and states that objects are often sleeping before they are awoken by a researcher.
-I found that this relationship between being awoken and speaking to the spectator embodied exactly how I felt when accessing the archive.
-I found tropes which connected the archival experience to Wonderland: objects were very often sleeping until Alice arrived to wake them up.
-For me, this perfectly describes my countless trips to the archive; every experience has been special, one that not many words can explain.
+I found that this quote embodied exactly how I felt when accessing the archive.
+In Wonderland, too, objects were very often sleeping until Alice arrived to wake them up.
+For me, this perfectly describes my countless trips to the archive: every experience has been special, one few words can explain.
 As a practitioner who has spent many years reading and researching these works, to hold them, study them, connect with them and have conversations with them embodies everything that is wonderful about archival research.